amirphl/battleship/README.md

     - ```./lib/```: external libraries are here.
     - ```-d ./out/```: Specifies the output directory.
     - ```./src/ir/aut/test/head/Main.java```: This is the path to the Main class.
-- Make sure that there exists a folder with name **./ConversationsHistory/** in the current directory.
-If doesn't exists, create one.
+- Make sure that there exists a folder with the name **./ConversationsHistory/** in the current directory.
+If it doesn't exist, create one.
 - Run the game: ```java -cp ./out/:./lib/* ir.aut.test.head.Main```

 ### TODO
-- Resolve ExpectationJFrame while closing panel.
+- Resolve ExpectationJFrame while closing the panel.
-- Notify name of the player joined after ReceivedConnectionsFrame.
+- Notify the name of the player who joined after ReceivedConnectionsFrame.
-- Display name and IP of the players.
+- Display the name and IP of the players.
 - Implement hotkeys.
-- Down part of the ships jpanel can be improved.
+- Down part of the ship's jpanel can be improved.
-- What happens if there exist no jpanel (I have deleted all panel or no one joined)?
+- What happens if there exists no jpanel (I have deleted the panel or no one joined.)?
 - Which one to use? repaint or revalidate?
 - Notify if the client got rejected by the server.
-- Implement scroll bar.
+- Implement the scroll bar.
 - Handle incorrect IP.
 - Write Java doc.
-- Some implementation is missed from the last page of definition of project.
+- Some implementation is missed from the last page of the definition of the project.
-- Extract Jar file.
+- Extract the Jar file.
 - OrderingJPanel, menuPanel
 - ChatJPanel, file
 - ShipsJpanel and leaveButton -----> destroy